rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 ## 3. Naming

-* **2.1** There is no need for Objective-C style prefixing in Swift (e.g. use just `GuybrushThreepwood` instead of `LIGuybrushThreepwood`).
+* **3.1** There is no need for Objective-C style prefixing in Swift (e.g. use just `GuybrushThreepwood` instead of `LIGuybrushThreepwood`).
 Swift types are automatically namespaced by the module that contains them and you **MUST NOT** add a class prefix.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.
-However, only specify the module name when there is possibility for confusion which should be rare.
+However, only specify the module name when there is the possibility for confusion which should be rare.

 ```swift
 import SomeModule